 APPLY TODAY!
 Students interested in becoming GCC Ambassadors should apply online by clicking the link HERE.
 You will be contacted by the CISS to schedule an interview to discuss your candidacy.

 Now more than ever, we are seeking ways to facilitate direct interaction between members of our international student population and our domestic students.
-There is no better way to encourage these dialogues than through the classroom!
+There is no better way to encourage these conversation than through the classroom!